Elk Township, Clarion County, Pennsylvania

 Elk Township is a township in Clarion County, Pennsylvania, United States.
-The population was 1,435 at the 2020 census, a decrease from the figure of 1,490 tabulated in 2010.
+The population was 1,433 at the 2020 census, a decrease from the figure of 1,490 tabulated in 2010.

 Geography

 Elk Township is located northwest of the center of Clarion County and is bordered to the north by Venango County.
 The borough of Shippenville is in the southeastern part of the township but is a separate municipality.
+The township contains part of the census-designated place of Marianne.

 According to the United States Census Bureau, the township has a total area of 82.0 km2, of which 81.7 sqkm is land and 0.3 sqkm, or 0.35%, is water.